StructRe: Rewriting for Structured Shape Modeling: Introduction

 \section{Introduction}

 Man-made objects generally have structures, i.e., hierarchies of parts, which decompose geometry modularly and provide the foundation for shape recognition, analysis, and modeling \cite{PartsOfRecog,Mitra2013Survey,Mo2019partnet}.
 While heuristic approaches mainly rely on geometric concavities to build such structured representations \cite{SegSurvey08,SegSurvey18}, part and hierarchy recognition is deeply related to semantics, and therefore data-driven deep learning approaches have made great advances in modeling the proper structures \cite{li2017grass,mo2019structurenet,wu2019sagnet,wu2020pqnet,Mo2020StructEdit,Wang2022SlotMachine,Petrov2022ANISE,Yang2022DSGNet}.
 These works generally model the structures as hierarchical trees, and aim to generate the comprehensive structure deterministically within one pass.
-However, there can be multiple plausible structures for a single object \cite{Mo2019partnet,greff2020binding}; such ambiguity seriously challenges the deterministic structure generation.
+However, there can be multiple plausible structures for a single object \cite{Mo2019partnet,greff2020binding} (\eg see Fig. \ref{fig:ambiguity_chair_table}, where the chair back can be decomposed into 2 or 5 parts according to the interpretations of different users); such ambiguity seriously challenges the deterministic structure generation.
 To address this issue, existing learning-based methods rely on object category priors to select certain structures among others.
 Nevertheless, since categorical priors encode semantics of parts and hierarchies, models bound by these priors do not generalize beyond their specific training categories.

 In this paper, instead of producing a complete structure in one pass, we take a local and probabilistic approach for structured shape modeling (Fig.~\ref{fig:teaser}).
 First, we note that although complete objects are made of vastly different combinations of parts at different levels, within localized parts and neighboring levels, the composition patterns recur across objects (Fig.~\ref{fig:observation}).
 Based on this observation, we propose to learn a rewriting system to break down shape structure modeling into more tractable steps that generalize better.
 Specifically, in each step, the rewriting system is trained to organize local parts into a larger component, or to decompose compact components into detailed parts, and allow for sampling from the different combinations that are equally plausible \cite{greff2020binding} (Fig.~\ref{fig:sampling}).
 Therefore, the ambiguity of different structures for a given geometry is resolved by concurrent probabilistic sampling of different rewriting rules.
 By focusing on local structural patterns rather than being bound globally by categorical priors, the rewriting system generalizes across shape categories (Sec.~\ref{subsec:result_analysis}).